 - Investing the sales proceeds to create value

-One of the most important functions of a qualified advisor is coordinating all of the above components into a single, cohesive financial plan that can be periodically updated as the doctor’s needs and objectives change.
-Due to their tendency to start their careers with high debt, at an older age and at an income structure that will likely change dramatically over time, physicians must take a long-term view of their finances and avoid making decisions in silos.
+One of the most important functions of a wealth advisor is coordinating all of the above components into a single, cohesive financial plan that can be periodically updated as the medical professional’s needs and objectives change.
+Due to their tendency to start their careers with high debt, at an older age and at an income structure that will likely change dramatically over time, medical professionals must take a long-term view of their finances and avoid making decisions in silos.

 By working with an advisor who can walk you through the financial planning process and incorporate all aspects into a comprehensive plan, you will be able to define and articulate what is most important to you and establish a plan to help you achieve it.